ait-tr/cohort30/basic_programming/lesson_36/plan.md

 - Arrays and its methods on the example of the Cat class (or your own class)
 - Cross-cutting example Employee - Company

-2. BinarySearch and insert array element:
+2. BinarySearch and insert array element

 3. Workshop on the example of the City class